 Most planning for a Florida Wildlife Corridor is based on the Florida Ecological Greenways Network developed by the University of Florida in 1995.
 The Florida Department of Environmental Protection tasked the university with developing a model using Geographic Information System (GIS) software to identify areas of significant ecological and natural resource areas and the necessary linkages between those areas to form a functional statewide network.
 Updated periodically, with of course some areas designated as higher priority, the Network now guides land acquisition planning for DEP’s Office of Greenways and Trails and the Florida Forever program.
 In total, 50% of the state was found to have potential for inclusion, neatly fitting with the concept of “Half-Earth”—that we must set aside half the earth for other species if we hope to survive ourselves—the brainchild of famed biologist E.O.
 Wilson in his book, Half-Earth, although the name was coined by Tony Hiss in a 2014 Smithsonian article about Wilson’s idea.

-Their expeditions were inspired by a black bear, M34, trapped by Guthrie and fellow UK researcher Wade Ulrey in October 2009.
+Their expeditions were inspired by a black bear, M34, trapped by Guthrie and fellow University of Kentucky researcher Wade Ulrey in October 2009.
 Guthrie and Ulrey attached a GPS tracking collar to M34 to track his movements.
 Black bears constantly move in search of food, traversing different habitats as food becomes available—grapes and blackberries, saw palmetto berries, acorns.
 Roaming is also triggered by the breeding season.
 So in May 2010, M34 took off and, in the next eight weeks, covered 500 miles, first heading generally north until stopped by busy I-4 and then turning back south.
-Like the wolf, Pluie, at the Y2Y, Alice the Moose at the A2A, and the jaguars along the Paseo Pantera, M34 demonstrated that connections, however fragile, still exist.
+Like the wolf, Pluie, at the Y2Y Corridor, Alice the Moose at the A2A Corridor, and the jaguars along the Paseo Pantera (Path of the Panther, M34 demonstrated that connections, however fragile, still exist.

 In the Florida panhandle, a private nature preserve provides a vital link.
 In 2000, entrepreneur and conservationist M.C.
 Davis, with wife Stella, bought 53,000 acres to establish Nokuse Plantation; pronounced “no-go-see,” the name is the Native American Creek word for black bear.
-The Davises’ vision was to restore a section of the longleaf pine ecosystem linking the Choctawhatchee River Wildlife Management Area on the east with the forests of Eglin Air Force Base on the west.
+The Davises’ vision was to connect pockets of the longleaf pine ecosystem on the east with the forests of Eglin Air Force Base on the west.
 Long undisturbed, Eglin AFB contains old-growth longleaf pine with some trees 500 years old.

 In a rewilding of Nokuse plantation, the Davises planted eight million pine trees.
 Then to make the connection to Eglin’s forests, they worked with the Florida Department of Transportation to install an underpass in north-south US 331 to allow animals free passage between the two forests.
 Fences line the highway to funnel migrating bear, deer, and smaller mammals to the underpass beneath the four-lane highway.
 Rather than a dark tunnel, the underpass is open in the median separating the northbound and southbound lanes.